tribblix/tribblix-build/README.md

 The first step is to create a distribution area.
 It's named /export/tribblix by default, and ought to contain a 'dist' directory and a 'prebuilt' directory.
 First run install-pkgs to install the base.
-The list of packages in the minimal system is the base-iso overlay.
+The list of packages installed on the regular ISO image is the base-iso overlay, which is kernel and drivers atop core-tribblix.

 You'll need to run mk-pkgs-zap to populate the ISO with the additional packages referenced in the overlays.